-Our core practicum and professionalization courses will provide this training as it is implemented in the practices of working together in a creative team.
+4. Ethical Training - Core practicum and professionalization courses will provide this training as it is implemented in the practices of working together in a creative team.
 Grades on homework, assignments, and exams, self-assessments, and peer review in Practicum in Game Development I, GSD 514 Practicum in Game Development II.
 GSD 515 Professionalization Seminars will also address these topics as a matter of central concern.